plasma-umass/mesh-testsuite/README.md

 To run through all of the tests with a reduced number of iterations and, in the case of SPEC, a smaller dataset.

-This script will take around half an hour (or maybe an hour) depending on processor speed.
+This script will take 45 minutes to an hour depending on processor speed.
 Please disable sleep and ensure you are plugged into power before running, and if possible don't use the computer while the test is running (try getting a coffee!).

 ### Mesh Configurations